 - 1. Serious breach or challenging of school rules or policies - 2.
-Violent or intimidating behaviour to another student - 3.
-Persistent bullying including cyberbullying, homophobic/LGBT and racist bullying - 4.
-Theft of any sort, irrespective of monetary value
+Violent, intimidating, aggressive behaviour to another student, member of staff or member of the public - 3.
+Carrying an offensive weapon. - 4.
+Sexual violence or sexual harassment of another student, member of staff or member of the public - 5.
+Persistent bullying including cyberbullying, homophobic/LGBT, SEN/disability and racist bullying - 6.
+Theft of any sort, irrespective of monetary value - 7.
+Drug, tobacco, e-cigarette and alcohol possession or use whilst under the jurisdiction of the school - 8.
+Bringing alcohol or drugs into school - 9.
+Offences against staff, particularly those of a slanderous, libellous, physical, sexual nature or accompanied by insolent or sexual language - 10.
+Proven malicious allegations against staff - 11.
+Acts, or possession of materials of an indecent or sexual nature - 12.
+Setting fires or causing substantial damage to property - 13.
+An act which brings the school into disrepute

-- 5. Drug, tobacco and alcohol use whilst under the jurisdiction of the school - 6.
-Bringing alcohol or drugs into school - 7.
-Offences against staff, particularly those of a slanderous, libellous, physical, sexual nature or accompanied by insolent or sexual language - 8.
-Proven malicious allegations against staff - 9.
-Acts, or possession of materials of an indecent or sexual nature - 10.
-An act which brings the school into disrepute - 11.
-Misuse of ICT equipment and the internet - 12.
-Irresponsible conduct which results in damage to property or injury to others - 13.
-Repeated acts of misbehaviour - 14.
+- 14. Misuse of ICT equipment and the internet - 15.
+Irresponsible conduct which results in damage to property or injury to others - 16.
+Repeated acts of misbehaviour - 17.
 An uncooperative response to a reasonable request or instruction.

-The instances listed above are not exhaustive, but indicate the severity of such offences and the fact that such behaviour can affect the discipline and well-being of the school community.
+The instances listed above are not exhaustive but indicate the severity of such offences and the fact that such behaviour can affect the discipline and well-being of the school community.